-Suggested Process Indicators Suggested Performance Indicators Does the IASE have a detailed database on the teacher education institutions and teacher educators in the area that it serves?
-Input/Activity Measures 1. % faculty vacancy in IASE 2.
+Suggested Process Indicators Suggested Performance Indicators 2.
+Does the IASE have a detailed database on the teacher education institutions and teacher educators in the area that it serves?
 Has the IASE conducted a training need analysis for teacher educators?
-2. Number of modules created for teacher educators 3.
 Has the IASE created special courses for teacher educators in identified areas of need?
-3. IASE as Regional Resource Center4. % of new books (&lt; 3 years old) in the institution 4.
-Does the IASE use ICT during in-service training programmes? library Does the IASE hold regular meetings witha.
-SSA Output/Outcome Measures b.
+Input/Activity Measures % faculty vacancy in IASE Number of modules created for teacher educators IASE as Regional Resource Center 4.
+5. Does the IASE use ICT during in-service training programmes?
+Does the IASE hold regular meetings with % of new books (< 3 years old) in the institution library a.
+SSA b.
 RMSA c.
 DIETs d.
 CTEs e.
-SCERT Success ratio in pre-service examination % of IASE students who cleared TET No. of teachers benefitted from training programmes 6.
-Has there been positive feedback by student teachers on the No. of research publications/documents released No. of resource materials prepared for teacher M.Ed./B.Ed and other pre-service programs?
-Are there records of the same? educators 7.
-Has there been positive feedback on the in-service programmes by teacher educators?
+SCERT Output/Outcome Measures Success ratio in pre-service examination % of IASE students who cleared TET No. of teachers benefitted from training 6.
+Has there been positive feedback by student teachers on the M.Ed./B.Ed and other pre-service programs?
+Are there records of the same? programmes 4.
+No. of research publications/documents released 7.
+Has there been positive feedback on the in-service programmes by teacher eduucators?
 Are there records of the same?
-8. Does the IASE use a Training Management System?
+No. of resource materials prepared for teacher educators 8.
+Does the IASE use a Training Management System?
 9. Does the IASE conduct research studies related to teacher educators in the area that it covers?
-3 10.
-How many research studies have been done by IASE faculty - number of proposals submitted/accepted/completed? er 11.
-What are the areas of research covered?
+10. How many research studies have been done by IASE faculty - number of proposals submitted/accepted/completed?
+11. What are the areas of research covered?